Anusree001/SC1015-mini-project/README.md

 3. Presentation slides

 # Problem definition
-Whether the variables determining the happiness index (ladder score) of the highest ranked region, can be used to det ermine the happiness index of other regions.
+Whether the variables determining the happiness index (ladder score) of the highest ranked region, can be used to determine the happiness index of other regions.

 # EDA process